jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0016_ptsC_MpolI/readme.md

 5. Add the **TP00RU01CP0016_Mpol2D_I.csv** file like a dataset.
 6. Add the **TP00RU01CP0016_pts2D_C.csv** file like a dataset.
 7. Add a new rules parameters on Rules tab.
 8. On those rule parameters identify the *primary dataset*, the *second dataset*, the *Must Be Properly Inside topology rule* and the *tolerancy*.
+This tolerancy can be zero or greater.
 9. Click on the "Ok" button.
 10. Click on the "Ok" button to finish the topology plan creation.
 11. Execute the topology plan.

 ### Expected result

-The expected results are the *Inspector de errores del Plan de topología* window empty.
+The expected results are the *Inspector de errores del Plan de topologia* window empty.
 This interface has no records.

 ### Bug report